CSC207-NueralNova/group-project/README.md

 ### Anthony's Story

-As a student, I want the app to give me relevant suggestions, so I can learn how to better reduce my spendings.
-[Anthony’s story]
+As someone with limited financial resources, I want to monitor my total expenses for a month, so that I can avoid overspending.

 Use Cases:
 1. Sign up